Senator Warren swears off expensive campaign fundraisers

 Traditionally, presidential candidates have used fundraising events to tap donors capable of writing larger checks.
 This year, candidates are allowed to accept two $2,800 checks from an individual donor, one to be used during the primary and another if they compete in the general election.

-Wealthy supporters are often willing to write large donation checks in exchange for access to the candidate.
+Wealthy supporters are often willing to write large checks in exchange for access to the candidate.

+Warren would return to conducting fundraising events should she win the nomination, her campaign said.

-Since party nominees have typically hosted expensive fundraisers to help others in their party, if Warren wins the nomination her rejection of fundraisers could curb the spending power of other Democratic candidates for congressional offices.
+Since party nominees typically host expensive fundraisers to help others in their party, if Warren continues to reject fundraisers, it could curb the spending power of other Democratic candidates for congressional offices.

 Warren acknowledged the potential for opposition within her own party.